Do you owe money to Jacobs?

 - They can only enter through a door.

 An enforcement agent can visit your home when you do not pay your debts on time.
-They usually look to collect parking fines, court fines, council tax arrears, CCJ’s and family court judgements.
+They usually look to collect things like parking penalty charge notices, court fines, council tax arrears, commercial rent arrears, CCJ’s and family court judgements.

 Bailiffs are sometimes known as: